kenz2112/simpleOS/README.md

 # simpleOS
-A simple OS created using C and assembly
+A simple OS created using C and assembly for CSC 4100